Kurt Hintze: SA and political career

-Hintze was also active in politics, being elected as a Nazi deputy to the Reichstag for electoral constituency 4 (Potsdam I) and served until the November 1933 election.
+Hintze was also active in politics, being elected as a Nazi deputy to the Reichstag for electoral constituency 4 (Potsdam I) in July 1932 and serving until the November 1933 election.
 At the March 1936 election, he was returned to the Reichstag as a deputy from electoral constituency 6 (Pomerania) and would serve until the end of the Nazi regime, switching to constituency 20 (Cologne-Aachen), at the April 1938 election.

 Second World War

-After the beginning of the Second World War, Hintze was deployed from November 1939 to 1 February 1940 in the General Government, responsible for refugee affairs of ethnic Germans in the area and reporting to the Higher SS and Police Leader (HSSPF) "Ost" in Krakow, SS-Obergruppenführer Friedrich-Wilhelm Krüger.
+After the beginning of the Second World War, Hintze was deployed from November 1939 to 1 February 1940 in the General Government, responsible for refugee affairs of ethnic Germans in the area and reporting to the Higher SS and Police Leader (HSSPF) "Ost" in Kraków, SS-Obergruppenführer Friedrich-Wilhelm Krüger.
 He also served as an SS leader of the Selbstschutz, a paramilitary militia of ethnic Germans.
 During this time, these units worked together with the Einsatzgruppen death squads to conduct massacres of ethnic Poles.
 From February 1940 until 13 January 1941, Hintze served as commander of SS-Abschnitt XXXXI in Thorn (today, Toruń, Poland).
 Also during this time, from 5 September to 1 November 1940, he performed military service with the Waffen-SS as an Untersturmführer, then Obersturmführer, of reserves.
 He served as leader of a supply column of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler.

 From 10 January 1941, Hintze worked in the SS headquarters in Berlin for Reichsführer-SS Heinrich Himmler in his capacity as Reich Commissioner for the Consolidation of German Nationhood (RKFDV).
 Hintze first was employed as head of the Resettlement Office.
 From October to December 1941, he oversaw the forcible resettlement of approximately 46,000 Slovenes from Lower Styria.
 They were transported to eastern Germany for potential Germanization and/or forced labor, in order to give their lands to ethnic Germans (Gottscheers).
 Hintze next headed RKFDV's Office II (Labor Deployment) until April 1944, being promoted to SS-Brigadeführer on 30 January 1942.
 From 13 November 1943 to 21 February 1944, he also acted as Himmler's Sonderbeauftragter (Special Representative) to the SS troop training area, (SS-Truppenübungsplatz Kurmark) located in Jamlitz, Brandenburg.